z4kn4fein/stashbox/docs/docs/guides/lifetimes.md

 <CodeDescPanel>
 <div>

-A new instance will be created for every resolution request.
-If a transient is referred by multiple consumers in the same [resolution tree](/docs/getting-started/glossary#resolution-tree), each of them will get a new instance.
+A new instance is created for each resolution request.
+If a transient is referred by multiple consumers in the same [resolution tree](/docs/getting-started/glossary#resolution-tree), each will get a new instance.

 </div>
 <div>